ArcTrooper210/alltheguides_arc/docs/mods/ae2/bulkcells/bulkwhat.md

 ??? tip "Did you know that?"
     Assuming:

-    - You can theoretically produce a resource at a ``maxInt`` value per tick (2,147,483,647 of iron ingots per tick for example)
+    - You can theoretically produce a resource at a `maxInt` value per tick (2,147,483,647 iron ingots/tick for example)
     - And do it 24/7

     It still requires **6 years, 10 months, and 7 days** to reach max capacity of `maxLong` (a 19 digit number).
 And ``BigInt`` can holds **more** than 268,000,000 digits (relative to your system memory of course)!
-This also means you **do not** need any kind of Overflow Prevention... (or does it?)
+This also means you **do not** need any kind of Overflow Prevention...or does it?

 !!! abstract "But hey, there's more"
     On top of storing items, Bulk Cells also have the ability to **compress & decompress** items automatically!

 ### Compression & Decompression
-Having to make a pattern to craft `nuggets` from an `iron ingots`, and another pattern for crafting `iron block`, AND THEN another pattern to craft those back into iron ingots is **labor-intensive**, especially when you're playing a pack that **adds more than** just iron, gold, copper, & diamonds.
-Up until now, you might be familiar by using **Storage Drawers** to do this kind of thing.
-The Compacting Drawer to be exact.
+Having to make a pattern to craft `nuggets` from `iron ingots`, another pattern for crafting `iron block`, AND THEN another pattern to craft those back into iron ingots is **labor-intensive**, especially when you're playing a pack that **adds more than** just iron, gold, copper, & diamonds.
+Up until now, you might've been using **Storage Drawers** to do this kind of thing.
+The Compacting Drawer, to be exact.

 !!! danger "But using drawers comes with a small problem"
-    Compacting Drawers (and any other variants of physical-storage-compactor from other mods) never played nice with AE2.
-This is because when a storage controller (ones you used to read all the drawers content) reads a Storage Bus (External Storage application), **it reports the contents incorrectly**.
+    Compacting Drawers (and any other variants of physical-storage-compactor from other mods) never play nice with AE2.
+This is because a Storage Bus (External Storage application) **reports the drawer contents incorrectly**.

     ??? example "Example of a misreport in AE2"
         ![](img-bulk/booldCompactingMisreport.png){.center}
         ![](img-bulk/booldCompactingExample.png){.center height='75px'}